tbarn/new-website/pages/for-hire.md

 > _"I talk a lot about how to be effective with devrel and marketing — Taylor is exactly who I would recommend as the ideal hire to lead developer relations and dev marketing.
 She understands not just how to do this stuff, but how to coordinate lots of people to do it at scale."_ - [Jason Lengstorf, former VP of Developer Experience at Netlify](https://www.learnwithjason.dev/) ([link to Tweet](https://twitter.com/jlengstorf/status/1765536809000509533))

 ---

+## Contact me

+If you have a role that you think I might be a good fit for, or if you have any questions, please don't hesitate to reach out to me.
+If you fill out my [contact form](/contact) with your info, I will respond within 48 hours.